Jincy01/Food-calorie-estimation-using-ML/README.md

 **TECHNOLOGIES USED**

--**Machine Learning**: Implemented using TensorFlow and Keras for building and training neural networks.
+- **Machine Learning**: Implemented using TensorFlow and Keras for building and training neural networks.
--**Frontend Tools**: HTML for structure, CSS for styling and JavaScript for interactivity.
+- **Frontend Tools**: HTML for structure, CSS for styling and JavaScript for interactivity.
--**Backend Tools**: Python for server-side logic, SQLite for database management.
+- **Backend Tools**: Python for server-side logic, SQLite for database management.